 Figure 3: Per-capita Business Tax in Italian Provinces (1911 lire).
-Source: see text.

-2005) and the total take of the real Business tax in the period 1871-1913 is .92.
+Nowadays, the standard proxy for disposable income is GDP.
+The correlation between the national real GDP (estimated in Fenoaltea 2005) and the national total take of the real Business tax in the period 1871-1913 is 0.92.
 This lends support to the use of Business taxes as a proxy for households' disposable income.
-Figure 2 shows the time trend of these two variables.
-More importantly, the match is also good at "local" level.
-While provincial GDP is not available for any year, Brunetti et al. (2011, p.
+Figure 2 shows the time trend of these two variables; for comparison, it also includes real expenditure on tobacco.
+Also encouragingly, the match between GDP and business tax is good at "local" level too.
+While provincial GDP is not available for any year, Brunetti, Felice, and Vecchi (2011, p.
 428) calculate estimates of GDP for 16 regions for the years 1871, 1891 and 1911: since each region contains a subset of the provinces, we can calculate our proxy in each region for the selected years.
-We find that the correlation between these values and our regional total of the business tax take is .90, .84, and .92 respectively.
-Figure 3 shows the provincial distribution of revenues from these taxes, and the long-known15 substantial geographical imbalances in the distribution of income in Italy in the period.
-Finally, our proxy for education.
-We use the census reports of the percentage of the population who are illiterate, and interpolate this for the non-census years.
-Alternative measures, such as the illiteracy rate for the population over a certain age, or of one sex only are all highly correlated with our measure.
-As with income, there is considerable inequality across the country (see Figure 4).
-Note, however, that at -0.37, the negative correlation between income and education is relatively low.
+We find that the correlation between these values and our regional total of the business tax take is 0.90, 0.84, and 0.92 in the three census years.
+Figure 3 shows the provincial distribution of revenues from these taxes.
+Note the long-known16 substantial geographical imbalances in the distribution of income in Italy in the period.
+Figure 2 also illustrates the evolution over time of the real expenditure on manufactured tobacco.
+It correlates strongly with our business tax variable (the correlation coefficient is 0.98).